jasongwartz/kube-deploy/README.md

 `kube-deploy` utilises [`consul-template`](https://github.com/hashicorp/consul-template) to interpolate variables into Kubernetes YAML configuration files.

 Environment variables can be specificed in the `kube-deploy` configuration file.
 All environment variables are declared in bash-like environment variable statements (in the format `ENV_KEY=value`), and will be added to the environment before templating the file with consul-template.

 These template variables can reference each other using Go string formatting - for example, `DOMAIN={{.APP_NAME}}.mycujoo.tv`.

 There are two sets of variables that can be declared inside `application->kubernetesTemplate` (see example configuration for more information):

-- `branchVariables` is a map of arrays of environment variable statements, specified per git branch.
+`branchVariables` is a map of arrays of environment variable statements, specified per git branch.
+It is possible to list multiple comma-seperated branch names.
 ```
 branchVariables:
     production:
     - DOMAIN=thumbs.mycujoo.tv
+    - INGRESS_CLASS=nginx-production
     master:
     - DOMAIN=thumbs.staging.mycujoo.tv
     else:
     - DOMAIN={{.KD_GIT_BRANCH}}.thumbs.dev.mycujoo.tv
+    master,else:
+    - INGRESS_CLASS=nginx-internal

 ```

-- `globalVariables` is an array of environment variables that will be consistent across all git branches.
+`globalVariables` is an array of environment variables that will be consistent across all git branches.
 ```
 globalVariables:
   - APP_NAME=thumbs
   - REPLICAS=4
 ```

 Some freebie variables are included by `kube-deploy` for you to use in your Kubernetes YAML files, prepended with "KD".
-These can be used in the exact same way as the other template variables, both in the Kubernetes file using the `consul-template` syntax and inside other environment variables (like `DOMAIN={{.KD_GIT_BRANCH}}.{{.KD_ENVIRONMENT_NAME}}.mycujoo.tv`).
+These can be used in the exact same way as the other template variables, both in the Kubernetes file using the `consul-template` syntax (like `{{ env "VAR_NAME" }}`) and inside other environment variables using Go templating syntax (like `DOMAIN={{.KD_GIT_BRANCH}}.{{.KD_KUBERNETES_NAMESPACE}}.mycujoo.tv`).

 The "KD" freebie variables are:
 - `KD_RELEASE_NAME` - the Release Name (see Docker Naming Conventions above) - made of the application name plus the Image Tag